yahelbn/number_converter/README.md

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section has moved here: https://suspicious-chandrasekhar-2ad4dd.netlify.app/  in netlify

 ### `npm run build` fails to minify